luiswirth/bsc-thesis/src/matter.typ

 However we can still have a notion of relative orientation.
-We have seen that with coordinate simplicies that swapping of two vertices flips the orientation, due to the properties of the determiant.
+We have seen that with coordinate simplicies that swapping of two vertices flips the orientation, due to the properties of the determinant.
 The same behavior is present in abstract simplicies, based on the ordering of the vertices.
 All permutations can be divided into two equivalence classes.